WeblateOrg/weblate/docs/admin/install.rst

 Weblate comes with built-in setup for scheduled tasks.
 You can however define additional tasks in :file:`settings.py`, for example see :ref:`lazy-commit`.

 The tasks are supposed to be executed by Celery beats deamon.
-In case it it not working properly, it might be not running or it's database was corrupted.
+In case it is not working properly, it might not be running or its database was corrupted.
 Check the Celery startup logs in such case to figure out root cause.

 Monitoring Celery status